bonitasoft/bonita-doc/md/handling-documents.md

-# Manage documents with code examples and Java APIs
+# Manage documents with code examples using Java APIs

 Code examples that illustrate how the Bonita Engine Java APIs let you create, add a new version and attach documents to a Bonita process.